cisco/cisco-network-puppet-module/README.md

 `send-community` attribute.
 Valid values are 'none', 'both', 'extended', 'standard', or 'default'.

 ##### `soft_reconfiguration_in`
 `soft-reconfiguration inbound`.
-Valid values are `enable` for basic command enablement; `always` to add the `always` keyword to the basic command; and `inherit` to remove the command at this level (the command value is inherited from a higher bgp layer).
+Valid values are `enable` for basic command enablement; `always` to add the `always` keyword to the basic command; and `inherit` to remove the command at this level (the command value is inherited from a higher BGP layer).

 ##### `soo`
 Site-of-origin.
 Valid values are a string defining a VPN extcommunity or 'default'.